SaifKbishi/iCommerce/README.md

 This project is an e-commerce site, that I have built with React, Redux and Material-UI.

+## Hosted on Github pages:
+Open [http://SaifKbishi.github.io/iCommerce](http://SaifKbishi.github.io/iCommerce) to view it in your browser.

 ## Available Scripts

 In the project directory, you can run: